 She was nominated for a Gemini for her script, "The Clothesline Patch", her novel "Sylvanus Now" was shortlisted for the Commonwealth prize, and her last novel, "The Fortunate Brother," spent six weeks on the bestseller list, and won the Arthur Ellis Award for best crime novel of

-Alice Kitts Memorial Award for Excellence in Children’s Writing -
+Alice Kitts Memorial Award for Excellence in Picture Book Writing -

 Deborah Kerbel is the author of over 30 books for young people including 23 picture books.
 Her work has garnered critical recognition from review journals and award nomination committees including the Governor General’s Literary Award, the Elizabeth Mrazik-Cleaver Canadian Picture Book Award, and the CLA’s YA Book Award, among others.
 Her graphic novel, Fred and Marjorie; a Doctor, a Dog, and the Discovery of Insulin, is an ALA ‘Best Graphic Novel for Children’, a Bankstreet Books ‘Best of the Year’, a Forest of Reading Yellow Cedar Award winner and a Red Cedar Award winner.
 Born in London, England, Deborah lives in Thornhill, Ontario with her family.